jwkerr/OverclaimShield/README.md

 Adds a `/t toggle overclaimshield` command that when ran will add a boolean metadata field to the town representing their overclaim shield status.
+Command permission is `overclaimshield.command.toggle.overclaimshield`

 When this command is run, the shield will be enabled or disabled depending on the previous state, if it is enabled there will be a confirmation explaining the cost that will be incurred for toggling it on and the subsequent costs at new days.